VenturaNotes/Knowledge/Computer Science/Theory of Computation/hhp3/Videos/(1) Lecture 1 of 65 - Background - What You Probably Know.md

 			- We can see the correspondence.
 We can imagine a graph which consists of one node for every element in the set in the domain
 				- Each element in the graph corresponds to an element in the domain
 				- If the relation holds between two elements, then there will be a directed edge in the graph from "a" to "b"
-				- There is a [[one-to-one correspondence]] between directed graphs and binary relations
+				- There is a [[bijection|one-to-one correspondence]] between directed graphs and binary relations
 			- A binary graph has a finite number of nodes and some binary relations are true over an infinite domains
 				- Perhaps we shouldn't say there is a one-to-one correspondence because if the domain is infinite, then it's impossible to draw a graph that corresponds to that because we will assume all of our graphs have a finite number of nodes (won't be talking about infinite graphs)
 - ![[Screenshot 2023-09-11 at 2.50.07 PM.png]]